Gambling Online 101

 Before signing up, always:

-- Read reviews from multiple sources (not just the platform's own testimonials)
+- Read reviews from multiple sources, not just the operator's testimonials

-- Test customer support with a question before depositing
+- Test customer support with a simple pre-deposit question

-- Read the full terms and conditions (especially bonus terms)
+- Read the full terms and conditions, especially the bonus and withdrawal sections

 Pro Tip